İbrahim Çiftçi

 İbrahim Çiftçi (born 1 December 1997) is a Turkish freestyle wrestler, competing in the 97 kg division.
 He is a member of Ankara Aski Spor Club.
+He is a two-time bronze medalist at the European Wrestling Championships.
+He competed at the 2024 Summer Olympics in Paris, France.

 Career

 In 2017, he won the bronze medal in the men's freestyle 97 kg event at the 2017 World Juniors Wrestling Championships held in Tampere, Finland.

 In 2019, he won the gold medal in the men's 97 kg event at the 2019 European U23 Wrestling Championship held in Novi Sad, Serbia.

+In 2023, he won one of the bronze medals in the men's 97 kg event at the 2023 European Wrestling Championships held in Zagreb, Croatia. İbrahim Çiftçi defeated Ukraine's Murazi Mchedlidze 12-3 in the bronze medal match and won the bronze medal.

+He won one of the bronze medals in the men's 97 kg event at the 2024 European Wrestling Championships held in Bucharest, Romania.
+He competed in the men's 97 kg event at the 2024 Summer Olympics in Paris, France.